greenghostcmd/Macondo-Project/README.md

 ## Status

 Currently under development as I continue learning web development and building new projects.
+It was fun tho